AndersonPaschoalon/CKsQuestDialogManager/App/Pages/tutorial.md

 Once I finished it, I decided to share it in the community.
 Maybe it would be useful for someone else as well.

-# Why would I need it?

-* If you want to share the updated version of your dialogs in some quest with other people;

-* If you want to review the dialogs of your quest in a simple way;

-* Keep an updated version of your dialogs scripts.

 # Tutorial